Don Conroy

-Don Conroy is an Irish artist, environmentalist, television personality and writer of children's literature.
+Don Conroy is an Irish street artist, environmentalist, television personality and writer of children's literature.
 His artistic and literary work focuses on natural themes, including wildlife.
 He works for wildlife conservation in Ireland and made regular appearances on The Den since it began in 1986, becoming the longest continually serving member of the cast.

 Early life and education

 Don Conroy grew up in Donnybrook, Dublin, near Herbert Park.
 He has four siblings.
-He attended the Christian Brothers school in Stillorgan.
+He attended Oatlands College, a Christian Brothers school in Stillorgan.
 He was encouraged by his mother and extended family to draw.
 Conroy studied at the National College of Art and Design and then worked as designer and illustrator for advertising agencies as well as in the theatre.
 He was in amateur dramatic productions with the Lantern Theatre and the Guinness Players, and was awarded a diploma from The Royal Irish Academy in Speech and Drama.
 He appeared as an extra in a number of films in the 1970s and 1980s, including The Big Red One.